athiksha/Bank_Churn_Prediction/README.md

   ✅ **Best Result:** Random Forest with **85% Accuracy** and **84% F1-Score**

 - 💡 **Insights Discovered:**
-  Customers who were older, less active, or held fewer products were more likely to churn — providing actionable insights for retention.
+  Customers who were older, less active, or held fewer products were more likely to churn, providing actionable insights for retention.

 ---